samannetts8/100-days-of-code/log.md

 **Today's Progress**: Began work on my first big programming project 'Pour Decisions'

 **Thoughts:** Given my HTML, CSS and Javascript skills will likely develop as I continue through the School of Code bootcamp, I have opted to take on a broader type of project that will have me working with databases and other languages including Python, Java and others.
+I have not began the specific coding of this project just yet, though I have updated the README file to give context to this project, and I have spent multiple hours rearching the tech stack I will need complete this project

 **Link to course:**